AhmadMoussa/Video-to-Music/README.md

 ## Current Problems:
 * Need to determine which midi library is best for my purpose.
 Vishnubob, music21 or midiutil are viable options.
 Maybe I will write my own library. (for now I am sticking to midiutil)
 * Optimize pixel loops, currently the loops to detect color activations are not very efficient, I need to find a better way to do it.
 Viable options are cython or multithreading.
 Or both combined.
 Also look into OpenMP.
+* 4/29/2019  need to send realtime midi signals to ableton live from python

 ## Actual Problem 4/28/2019
 Now that everything somehow works, I need to determine the best model for my algorithm to get desirable results.
 The questions that I'm asking myself are: